Jubatian/rrpge-asm/README.rst

 - Decimal.
 - Hexadecimal, prefixed by '0x'.
 - Binary, prefixed by '0b'.
-- String, enclosed within '' or "".
+- String, enclosed within '' or "" (single or double quotation marks).

 Note that negative numbers and arithmetic is not supported.
 Hexadecimal literals are not case sensitive (both 'A' - 'F' and 'a' - 'f' are accepted).